anaemia in cancer

 • Disease-related mechanism can be due to production of cytokines or other factors like bone marrow infiltration.

-• Since the anaemia in a cancer patient can be multifactorial, the aim of investigation is to rule out correctable causes:
+• Since the anaemia in a cancer patient can be multifactorial, the aim of the investigation is to rule out correctable causes:

 • Complete blood count